Washington and Lee University: Campus

 Iconic buildings of Washington and Lee University.
 From left to right: Newcomb Hall, Payne Hall, Washington Hall (center), Chavis Hall, Tucker Hall.

-The central core of the campus, including the row of brick buildings that form the Colonnade, are a designated National Historic Landmark District for their architecture.
+The central core of the campus, including the row of brick buildings that form the Colonnade, are designated as part of the Washington and Lee University Historic District, a National Historic Landmark District, for their architecture.
 The University Chapel, separately designated a National Historic Landmark, is also a part of that district.

 In 1926, the poet and dramatist John Drinkwater, author of Robert E. Lee and other plays, wrote of W&L, "This Lexington university is one of the loveliest spots in the world."
-Jonathan W. Daniels, North Carolina author, newspaper editor and White House Press Secretary to President Franklin D. Roosevelt, wrote that it was "the South at its most beautiful: the green sloping campus to the red-brick buildings with the tall white porticoes. ...
+Jonathan W. Daniels, North Carolina author, newspaper editor and White House press secretary to President Franklin D. Roosevelt, wrote that it was "the South at its most beautiful: the green sloping campus to the red-brick buildings with the tall white porticoes. ...
 I wish it were the picture of the South.
 I wish, indeed, it were the picture of America."
 Washington and Lee History Professor Ted DeLaney, who was born and grew up in Lexington during Jim Crow and spent more than 45 years of his 60-year career at W&L, more than a quarter-century as a professor, including serving as the first Black chair of the History Department, said in 2019, "W&L is unique because the entire campus is a Confederate monument."

 In recent years, Washington and Lee has invested heavily in upgrading and expanding its academic, residential, athletic, research, arts and extracurricular facilities.
 The new facilities include an undergraduate library, gymnasium, art/music/theater complex, dorms, student center, student activities pavilion and tennis pavilion, as well as renovation of the journalism and commerce buildings and renovation of every fraternity house and construction of several sorority houses.
 Lewis Hall, the 30-year-old home of the law school, as well as athletic fields and the antebellum Historic Front Campus buildings, are all currently undergoing major renovation.

 Constructed in 1991, the Lenfest Center for the Arts has presented both performances from students and presentations that are open to the community.
 The Reeves Center houses a notable ceramics collection that spans 4,000 years and includes ceramics from Asia, Europe and America, and examples of Chinese export porcelain.
-The indoor athletics facility, Duchossois, is undergoing renovation and is scheduled to be reopened in fall 2020.
+The indoor athletics facility, Duchossois, is undergoing renovation, and was scheduled to be reopened in fall 2020.